Customise Consent Preferences

 How Do I Know if A Refrigerant Cylinder or Can is R-12 Freon?

 Freon is only one brand of R-12 refrigerant gas, and there are many others so don’t look solely for the word “freon”.
 (We have a great blog on Freon, and why all R12 is not Freon, if you are interested in learning more.)
 The most important item to look for is the chemical name of the refrigerant, which should be printed somewhere on the cylinder or can.
-This table shows a list of chemical names for the various types of refrigerants:

 How Much is R12 Freon Worth?